-In April 2013, the New York State Department of Labor's Index of Coincident Economic Indicators (ICEI) for New York State increased at an annual rate of 2.7%.
-This follows an annual rate of increase of 3.4% in March 2013.
-Over the past year, the ICEI has increased by 1.7%.
+In November 2017, the New York State Department of Labor's Index of Coincident Economic Indicators (ICEI) for New York State decreased at an annual rate of 1.7%.
+This follows an annual rate of decrease of 2.1% in October 2017.
+Over the past year, the ICEI has increased by 1.2%.

 The ICEI computed for the most recent month is based, in part, on preliminary labor market data inputs.
 These data are subject to revision the following month when additional information becomes available.
 These data input revisions could result in a change in the ICEI when it is finalized.

 If you would like to be notified by e-mail each month when the New York State Department of Labor's Index of Coincident Economic Indicators (ICEI) is updated, please e-mail the Division of Research and Statistics to be added to our distribution list.